AksoEo/docs/asc.md

 ### Strings and Lists
 Some functions will also work with types that are not strings or arrays (such as `map f a` which will simply return `length a` times `f` if `f` is not a function).

-- `cat a`: concatenates all items in a
+- `cat a b`: concatenates a and b
-    + if the arguments are not all arrays or not all strings, will cast everything to strings.
-The exact format is implementation-defined
+    + if the arguments are not both arrays or not both strings, then strings are treated as an array of code points, and other data types are wrapped in a single-element array.
 - `map f a`: maps f over a
 - `flat_map f a`: maps f over a and concatenates the results
 - `fold f r a`: left-folds a with f, and uses r as the initial value